Rhexis/Rhexis.github.io/docs/Database (SQL)/gaps_and_islands.md

 ~~~

 We know that in a single suit that there is 13 cards, if we check `MAX(ROW_NUM)`
-we can see that it's less than our expected value, therefore this is an indicator of gaps.
+we can see that it's less than our expected value, therefore this is one indicator of gaps.

 ![detecting_gaps.png](detecting_gaps.png)